 Both are arrays of objects.
-Each object contains an optional "title" string representing the title of the object, an optional "type" string denoting a registered type of remark or notice (see Section 10.2.1), an array of strings named "description" for the purposes of conveying any descriptive text, and an optional "links" array as described in Section 4.2.
+Each object contains a "title" string representing the title of the object, a "type" string denoting a registered type of remark or notice (see Section 10.2.1), an array of strings named "description" for the purposes of conveying any descriptive text, and a "links" array as described in Section 4.2.
+The "description" array MUST be included.
+All other JSON values are OPTIONAL.